A friend suddenly showed up at my front door with a large truck full of computers.

 But the piece de resistance was this original PDP8, made in 1967.

 My friend said I could keep all other stuff he brought in, but this PDP8 he was going to take home with him as soon as he could find a spot for it.
 I can't blame him for that.

 The back side of the PDP8.
 At the bottom in the middle a voltmeter to check the power supply, and on the left a counter which shows the machine was used for more than 30.000 hours.

 I had to take the cover off to look for the warranty sticker.
 It was not on the left...

 ...but it was on the right.
 The machine was checked out at Reading on XII.67.

 I don't think I am going to get my PDP8 to work soon, first I'm going to read up on its history at Doug Jones' PDP8 page.
-Peter will have his working sooner I guess, since he was already writing programs for it a long time ago.
-Links
+My friend will have his working sooner I guess, since he was already writing programs for it a long time ago.

 More new additions (not this old)